matthijskooijman/telegraph-web/README.md

 Requirements
 ------------
 * A working Redis installation at the default port
 * Some libraries preinstalled that make the installation step work.
-You'll notice if you don't have them
+You'll notice if you don't have them.

 Installation
 ------------